Milillo-lab/Geospatial_Framework_For_Humanitarian_Relief/Inputs/population_data.md

 # High Resolution Population Density (HRSL) — Download & Use Guide

 This guide explains **how to obtain and use** the High Resolution Population Density maps (HRSL) provided by **Data for Good at Meta** (formerly Facebook).
-You’ll find step-by-step instructions to download rasters, export via Google Earth Engine (GEE), and load them in QGIS/Python.
+You’ll find step-by-step instructions to download rasters, and load them in QGIS/Python.

-> **What is HRSL?** Country-level population density rasters derived from high-resolution imagery and census data, typically ~30 m resolution (varies by country).
+**What is HRSL?** Country-level population density rasters derived from high-resolution imagery and census data, typically ~30 m resolution (varies by country).
 Values represent estimated **people per pixel**.

 ---

-## 1) Download via HDX (Humanitarian Data Exchange)
+## Download via HDX (Humanitarian Data Exchange)

 **Best for**: quick, per-country GeoTIFFs/ZIPs.